 While there are plenty of online scholarship engines out there, these sites tend to provide very competitive national scholarships and will drive you insane with their excessive emailing.

 If you want to increase your odds, go after local scholarships.
-As championed by The Scholarship System, use Google to do a keyword search in your area for a scholarship based on a specific interest/hobby/skill or location.
+As championed by our friends at The Scholarship System, use Google to do a keyword search in your area for a scholarship based on a specific interest/hobby/skill or location.
 Utilize college counselors and friends/co-workers to help find scholarships offered by local businesses.
 These small ones really do add up.